 But if your business’s worth grows after hiring great employees and other team members, how do you afford the pay required to attract them to your company in the first place?
 Actually, I seldom find that my clients can’t afford great talent.
 It’s not a money problem.
 The problem is where the business allocates its dollars.
 If you want to build an unbelievable bench to compete in the business market, you have to decide you’re going to do it and allocate your money accordingly.

 Look at hiring a team of all-stars no matter what the initial cost.
 All-stars win championships.
 Talent increases worth.
 Building an executive team that’s full of winners is going to take time and patience.
 You’ll have to recruit the best and offer the right amount of money.
-When the time comes for you to sell your business, you’ll be rewarded in a handsome sales price.
+When the time comes for you to sell your business, you’ll be rewarded with a handsome sales price.
 Remember, buyers want to invest in an autonomous business.

 So, where do you start?
 Sure, you see the need to find the “right” people for your business, but how in the world are you going to make that happen?
+This is my method: